egithinji/egithinji/README.md

 - 👋 Hi, I’m @egithinji
 - 👀 I’m interested in Rust and network programming.
-I have a background in network admin and project management, but I'd really like to write software professionally.
+I have a background in network admin and project management, but I'm switching to writing software professionally.
 - 👀 I've also done some native Android development (Java).
 - 🌱 I’m currently learning Rust and network programming.
 - 💞️ I’m open to collaborate on any interesting projects.